PyConPL/Book/2017/presentations/zodb_ecosystem/README.md

 ZODB applications access objects by traversing the tree.
-It would be nice if every object had its own unique name, so that even when the tree structure changed, it would still be easy to find the object.
-It would ahve a canonical URL.
+It would be nice if every object had its own unique name, so that even when the tree structure changed, it would still be easy to find the object using its canonical URL.

-PythonLinks includes this functionailty.
+PythonLinks includes canoninc urls. .
 Every node has a unique name.
 Atempts to create a new node with the same name, result in an integer being appended to the new name.
 Node, Node-1, Node-2, etc. When objects are renamed, or deleted, the index is updated.